 Attainable: You want to set challenging goals but you also want to make sure that it is possible to achieve them.
 A stretch goal is always good to have in mind for the long term, but setting some feasible, short-term goals can help you stay on track to get there.

 Timely: Give yourself and your goal a cutoff date.
-You don’t want to be working towards it forever, at some point you need to have a result.
+You don’t want to leave the timeline open-ended, as having a deadline is what enables you to actually measure whether you met your goal.

 How do I start?